I’ll talk about some health issues here, some of which I personally have had issue with, others not.

 I see now they are peddling moisturizers to use after the bath / shower.
 Instead of putting their pricey products on the outside of you, just put a glass of water down your gullet.

 Sea salt goes hand in hand with water for proper hydration.
 Bare minimum, you need 1 quart of water per day for every 50 pounds of body weight.
 (So, for example, if you weigh 150 pounds, you need AT LEAST 3 quarts of water per day.)
-You need more if it’s hot out or you’re working / playing hard and sweating it out.
+You need more if it’s hot out or you’re working / playing hard and sweating it out and yes if you are consuming a diuretic like caffeine or alcohol.
+If you are exhibiting any of these ailments, which are symptoms of severe dehydration, it’d be best if you laid off the caffeine and alcohol for a while until you get rid of these ailments.
 For every 1 quart of water, you need 1/4 teaspoon of sea salt.
-If you drink more water, also increase your sea salt.
+If you drink more water, make sure you also increase your sea salt accordingly.
 (Also see post Healing – Physical.)

 Not enough water and sea salt play into arthritis.
 I get plenty of water, but I may not always get enough sea salt.
 I love it and eat it liberally on the foods I like to salt, but some things I don’t want it on.
 Well, if I don’t get enough, then my body’s clue to me is creaky knees.
 I will then literally put about 1/8 to 1/4 teaspoon of sea salt in my hand and just pop it in my mouth, let it dissolve a bit, then wash it down with water.
 I’ll do that several times per day, usually only for a day or two, then I’m caught up again and my knees feel fine.